Udit-Bouhare/Fitness_Traker_data_analysis/README.md

-# 🏃 Fitness Tracker Dashboard
+# 🏃 Fitness Tracker & Data Analysis
 This project focuses on cleaning and analyzing fitness data to uncover weekly trends in steps, calories burned, sleep hours, and activity types.

 # 📊 Project Goal